-The fireplace comes equipped with a bottom cover to protect the fans from damage.
+Fireplaces with the double glass heat barrier comes equipped with a bottom cover to protect the fans from damage.
 This protective cover blocks service access to gas and electrical components.
 The protective cover is installed under the front and sides of the fireplace.